chadrem/workers/README.md

       :dedicated => false,              # If true, the actor runs with a worker pool that has one thread.
       :pool => Workers.pool,            # The workers pool used to execute events.
       :mailbox => Workers::Mailbox.new, # The mailbox used to receive events.
-      :registry => Workers.registrym    # The registry used to store references to named workers.
+      :registry => Workers.registry,    # The registry used to store references to named workers.
       :name => nil                      # The name of the worker.
     )